-There are some risks associated with having local anaesthesia and sedation.
+There are some risks associated with having local anaesthesia and sedation but they are less than having a general anaesthetic..
 We have not included the chance of these happening as they are specific to you and differ for every person.
-Ask your surgeon to explain how these risks apply to you.
+Ask your anaesthetist, doctor or dentist to explain how these risks apply to you.

 Side-effects are the unwanted but mostly temporary effects you may get after having local anaesthesia or sedation.

 Side-effects of local anaesthesia are very uncommon.
 Side-effects of sedation may include:

 Complications are when problems occur during or after local anaesthesia or sedation.

 Specific complications of local anaesthesia and sedation are uncommon but can include the following.

 Produced by Rachael Mayfield-Blake, Bupa Heath Information Team, January 2013.

 For answers to frequently asked questions on this topic, see FAQs.

 For sources and links to further information, see Resources.